luisllm/demo-gh-tf-vault/README.md

 # 1. Additional configs and tests

+This section demonstrates two test scenarios configured with Vault.

 ### Test 1 - Using Vault AWS Auth
 Vault can be configured to automatically generate AWS credentials for other AWS services like EC2s or Lambdas.
-To test this use case, the Terraform code also deploys a dummy EC2 with a dummy IAM Role attached to it.
-Vault is automatically configured to
+For this test, Terraform also deploys a dummy EC2 instance with a dummy IAM role that can authenticate to Vault.
-Vault Secrets AWS

 In Vault:
 - Verify the AWS Auth method, and its config.
 In this example clients must send the `${environment}-vault.example.com` header, otherwise it won't work:
 ```